pneumacoin/pneumacoin.github.io/PNEUMA Whitepaper-05.26.25.md

 #### 1. **Funding Ministries and Missionaries Globally**

-Through the automated 1% tithe embedded into every transaction, funds are channeled into vetted Zambian-based ministries and potentially other international partners.
+10% of every Pneuma Coin ever created (14,400) will be distributed to Zambian-Based Ministries throughout its lifetime.
+The current goal is 200 coins distributed to 72 ministries as seen fit by leadership in Carrier Inspiration Ministries.
 This structure provides consistent and traceable support to those laboring in the field (Luke 10:7).

 > "The laborer deserves his wages." — _Luke 10:7_